 - Battery Backup Even when the power has been out for hours at a time, which is not uncommon in South Florida, I have never needed to adjust the timer’s clock.
 I don’t know the maximum time of battery backup, but so far I have not re-adjusted the clocks in the timers.

 - Daylight Savings Auto-Adjust What more can I say?
 There is no need to manually adjust the timers’ clocks for daylight savings.
 All clocks in a home should auto-adjust for daylight savings: thermostats, irrigation timers, microwave clocks, oven clocks, wall clocks.
-Tip: The Sharp 10″ Accu-Set wall clock ($14) is a great analog wall clock that automatically adjusts for daylight savings.
+Tip: The Sharp 12″ Atomic wall clock ($40) is a great analog wall clock that automatically adjusts for daylight savings.

 - Remote Access Without an Online Account Unlike my Nest thermostat or Lennox iComfort WiFi Thermostat, an online account is not required for remote access to the light switch timers.
 This speeds installation and set-up.
 Start the iOS or Android app on the same WiFi network and the app automagically recognizes the light switches.